Adidas ZX 2K Boost: A refreshed version of an iconic silhouette

 - Anticipate superb stability as this sneaker has a plastic heel clip that holds your heel as you move around.

 - Offered in fashionable color combinations, it is foreseeable that this sneaker will elevate your usual casual ensembles.

 - Count on a bouncy and energized feel with every stride as its midsole is made of full-length Boost cushioning.

 What is Boost cushioning?

 This styrofoam-looking innovative technology was launched in 2013.
 It is made of thermoplastic urethane (TPU) reshaped into tiny beads of energy capsules.
 Compared to the traditional EVA midsole, the Boost delivers a more consistent and superb bouncy ride.
-As its wearer's foot strikes the road, these tiny capsules compress and return immediately to its original shape, thus absorbing the shock and returns the energy more effectively.
+As its wearer's foot strikes the road, these tiny capsules compress and return immediately to their original shape, thus absorbing the shock and returns the energy more effectively.

 Adidas ZX 2K Boost vs Adidas NMDs